HGVS Models

 Shared Python model types for parsed HGVS variants.

-This module groups the model pieces used by both nucleotide and protein variants: reference identifiers, coordinate-system labels, and generic intervals over a reference.
+This module groups the model pieces used by both nucleotide and protein variants: reference identifiers, coordinate-system labels, generic intervals, and allele container types.

 CoordinateSystem